 High Success Rates

 On-time payments make up about 35% of your FICO credit score.
 On-time payments are one of the most important factors in score calculation.
 Credit builder loans allow you to significantly increase your score in a very short amount of time.
-For example, about 70% of MoneyLion users who take out a credit builder loan have seen their scores increase.
+For example, more than half our members who take out a credit builder loan have seen their scores increase.

 Afraid of taking out too large of a loan and falling behind on payments?
 Credit builder loans offer a more manageable way to raise your credit score thanks to loan limits.
-You can get a credit builder loan for as little as $500.
 Because the size of the loan doesn’t influence how your credit score changes, a small monthly payment for a short amount of time can raise your score.

 How to Get a Credit Builder Loan from MoneyLion